No mayo Italian Tuna Salad

 Mix it all together

-Put all the ingredients into a large bowl and gently turn them together.
-Use a soft spatula, so you can keep the tomato pieces in tact.
+Put all the tuna, the olive oil, chopped vegetables and salt and pepper into a large bowl and turn them in together gently to keep the tomato pieces in tact.

 Let it rest in the refrigerator

-Cover the bowl and put the salad in the refrigerator for one hour.
+Cover the bowl and put the salad in the refrigerator for at least one hour.
 If you skip this step, you will not be getting the full flavor of the salad.
-While the salad rests the dry tuna will soak up all the rendered juices of the chopped tomato and the olive oil.
-The flavor of onion melds in with the other flavors so every mouthful of the salad has the same delicious goodness.
+While the salad rests the dry tuna will soak up all the rendered juices of the chopped tomato, onion and olive oil.
+The flavors meld together so every mouthful of the salad has the same delicious goodness.

 Serve